Should you buy or lease a car? If you have to ask, you should probably buy.

 When you think about leasing a vehicle, you should imagine it as the car dealership unloading the costs of depreciation of a vehicle onto you.
 That’s essentially what your monthly lease payment is going for.
 At the end of the lease, the dealership retains the car and can resell it at its residual value (possibly to you!), but they didn’t lose any money because you paid them for every month that the car decreased in value.

-The people who tend to gravitate towards leasing a vehicle do so for the lower monthly payment, to drive a higher-end vehicle, or so they can claim it as a business expense.
+The people who tend to gravitate towards leasing a vehicle do so for the lower monthly payment, to drive a higher-end vehicle, to always drive a new car, or so they can claim it as a business expense.